-- Vacuum: Requires you to connect a tube to your bike’s vacuum hose.
-Once the revs are increased the suction will increase, opening a valve and allowing oil to flow from the reservoir into the discharge tube and onto the chain.
+- Vacuum: You must connect a tube to your bike’s vacuum hose.
+Once the revs are increased, the suction will increase, opening a valve and allowing oil to flow from the reservoir into the discharge tube and onto the chain.

 - Electric pump: Requires connection to your bike’s battery to power a motor which pumps oil from the reservoir onto your chain.
-Typically the amount of power required is very low.
+Typically the amount of energy required is very low.

-- Wind powered: Uses air pressure from an intake pipe when the bike is moving to create pressure inside the oil reservoir.
+- Wind-powered: Uses air pressure from an intake pipe when the bike moves to create pressure inside the oil reservoir.
 When the bike is moving, oil is flowing.
 The rate of flow depends upon speed.

 Most of the systems on our list depend on gravity to deliver oil through the discharge tube (not the PDOiler), so their reservoirs will need to be mounted with the bottom facing the ground.

 Reservoirs are often intended to be mounted on sub-frame tubing but can be mounted anywhere as long as they face downward.

 Any leaks will usually develop around the top cap of the oil reservoir, further incentivising mounting the unit in a vertical position.